 - Run Between Selected: All parts of the workspace that flow between the selected objects run.

-When Run with Feature Caching is enabled, FME caches data at the output ports of a workspace.
+To run partial workspaces, FME caches data at the output ports of a workspace.
+FME caches data only when Run with Feature Caching is enabled.
 If any data caches are missing or stale where current ones are required, you are prompted to run all parts of the workspace that require updated data caches.
 This can happen when:

 - The caches were not saved with the workspace, and the workspace has not yet been run in Feature Caching mode.